jross365/Get-ExtendedAttributes/.github/README.md

 .txt
 ```

-However, the *actual* path doesn't matter.
+However, the *actual* path (or the file's existence) doesn't matter.
 You can pass the function nonsense, and it will return the perceived file extension:
 ```
 Get-FileExtension asdfq234r3e2f.sql